 The tests performed during the initial evaluation were described in 11 test cases.
-An additional two test cases were identified during this second re-evaluation.
-The total test effort expended by the evaluators during this re-evaluation was 5 weeks.
+An additional two test cases were identified during the second re-evaluation.
+The total test effort expended by the evaluators during the second re-evaluation was 5 weeks.
 During that test campaign 25.5% of the total time was spend on Perturbation attacks, 49% on side channel testing and 25.5% on logical tests.
+There has been no additional testing performed in this third re-evaluation.

-2.6.3 Test Configuration
+2.6.3 Test configuration